CyberShadow/win32/README.md

  - All files in `src/core/sys/windows` have been moved to `src/win32`.
  - All commits not touching `src/core/sys/windows` are removed.
+ - Tags are renamed to correspond to Semantic Versioning conventions, as required by Dub.
  - Module and import declarations are updated to refer to the `win32` package instead of `core.sys.windows`.
  - Files which contain Druntime implementation details (and not Windows API declarations) are removed.
  - The artificial platform restriction (`version (Windows):` at the top of each file) is disabled.